(n.) The act of looking forward, of anticipation, of providing for future wants

 Some of them had cameras; some had notebooks; some had computers.
 They spent a day taking pictures, talking to people and recording the things that seemed important to them about the new place, whether everyday or unusual.

 The prospectors agreed to return to this place once a year, every year, until they were old.
 All the things they recorded on their visits would be placed in a box each year and stored somewhere safe.

 They knew that sometime in the future people would find the boxes important, although they were not sure why or how soon that would be.

-Prospection is an annual survey of the new inhabitation in North West Cambridge (now formally re-named "Eddington"), taking place annually from 2015 - 2040.
-The survey draws on our previous residency within the Dept. of Archaeology at the University of Cambridge, with whom we also produced Tomorrow, Today.
+Prospection is an annual survey of the new inhabitation in North West Cambridge (now formally re-named "Eddington"), taking place from 2015 - 2040.
+The survey draws on our previous residency within the Dept. of Archaeology at the University of Cambridge, with whom we also produced the major installation, Tomorrow, Today.

 The project aims to follow the evolution of the new Eddington community (some 3000 homes are planned) from its inception and through its first 25 years, in a direct response to the invisibility of such periods in the study of societies and places conventionally accessible to archaeology.
 Each year we invite a team of 'prospectors' drawn from the arts, sociology and archaeology to visit the site for two days and to make records of the place and its people in any way they see fit.
 The archive of original records - analogue and digital - is collated each year and placed in a new 'finds box' which is deposited with Cambridgeshire Archives for anyone to access and study.

 Prospection invites the participants, workers, residents and a wider audience to contemplate the future of this new place and what they might value in the present - through the process of generating a 'forward facing' archive for the future.